 Want to invest in small biotech ETFs?
 Here we profile eight that life science investors may want to look into.

-The life science sector certainly holds a risk factor, and ETFs are a good way to make an investment in the industry more safely than by investing in potentially risky small-cap stocks.
+The life science sector certainly holds a risk factor, and ETFs are a good way to invest in the industry more safely than by investing in potentially risky small-cap stocks.
 A key advantage is that even if one company in the group takes a hit, the impact will be less direct for investors.

 Below, the Investing News Network takes a look at seven small biotech ETFs for investors to consider.
 They were selected using ETFdb.com and had total assets of under US$100 million as of February 28, 2020.
 All other figures were also current as of that date.

 1. iShares Genomics Immunology and Healthcare ETF (ARCA:IDNA)

 The iShares Genomics Immunology and Healthcare ETF began on June 11, 2019.
 With 48 holdings and an expense ratio of 0.47, the ETF focuses on the investment results of an index that could benefit from long-term growth and innovation in genomics, immunology and bioengineering.

 Its top five components, which each weigh in between 4 and 11 percent, are Moderna (NASDAQ:MRNA), Regeneron Pharmaceuticals (NASDAQ:REGN), Serapta Therapeutics (NASDAQ:SRPT), Exelixis (NASDAQ:EXEL) and Seattle Genetics (NASDAQ:SGEN).